MasoudJTehrani/PCLA/README.md

 ```bash
 python download_weights.py
 ```
-or manually download the pre-trained weights from <a href="https://zenodo.org/records/17399201">Zenodo</a> or directly from <a href="https://zenodo.org/records/17399201/files/pretrained.zip?download=1">here</a> and extract them into the `PCLA/agents/` directory.</br>
+or manually download the pre-trained weights from <a href="https://huggingface.co/MasoudJTehrani/PCLA/blob/main/pretrained.zip">Hugging Face</a> and extract them into the `PCLA/agents/` directory.</br>
 Ensure that each folder of pre-trained weights is placed directly next to its respective model's folder.
 The `agents` folder should look like this.
 ```bash
 ├── agents